 You can also fairly easily start your own blog where you post about topics that match up with your own experience and expertise.

 Virtual assistants can offer a variety of different online services to businesses and professionals.
 A virtual assistant handles email organization and communication, social media scheduling and bookkeeping.
 You can start a virtual assistant business even if your experience in those areas comes from working for other companies.

 For those who enjoy cleaning, or at least don’t mind it, starting a house cleaning business can provide a pretty straightforward path to business ownership.

 7. Child Care Service

 If you’re a kid person, you can start a child care business out of your home or even offer babysitting services where you go to the family’s home.

-A courier simply provides a service that delivers messages from one person to another.
+A courier is one of the small business ideas that simply provides a service that delivers messages from one person to another.
 So you don’t need much in the way of supplies or experience in order to get started.

 If you’re trained as an accountant, you can build up your own base of business or individual customers and build your own accounting business.

 You can also start a business that offers various errand services like picking up dry cleaning or groceries.